The Habsburg Jaw Explained: The Price of 200 Years of Royal Inbreeding

 The Spanish Habsburgs were the most powerful global dynasty in the 16th and 17th centuries but they lost it all to interbreeding.
-Hoping to keep a tight hold on the reigns of power, six out of eight royal weddings leading up to the birth of the last Habsburg King Carlos II, were incestuous.
-The last Habsburg ruler, Carlos II was the product of all this interbreeding.
-In addition to being sterile, he was afflicted with so many health complaints that he believed he’d been cursed.
+Hoping to keep a tight hold on the reigns of power, six out of eight royal weddings leading up to the birth of the last Habsburg King Carlos II, were incestuous: uncles marryied nieces or first cousins.
+This wasn’t accidental.
+The Habsburgs deliberately married within their own family to consolidate territorial claims and keep their vast empire unified.

-The origins of the Habsburg jaw
+What were the origins of the Habsburg jaw?

 Jutting out in royal portraits since Carlos I, the Habsburg jaw is now the most infamous sign of royal interbreeding.
 A rather bitchy comment made by Italian diplomat Antonio di Beatis in 1517 described the first Spanish Habsburg monarch as having “a long, cadaverous face and a lopsided mouth (which drops open when he is not on his guard) with a dropping lower lip”.